Aurora Lampworks: From Lampshades to Lighting for Landmark Buildings

 My mother named me “Dawn,” which means “first light.”
 In founding Aurora Lampworks, it felt like I was fulfilling my destiny.

 The suggestion for the Aurora Lampworks name came from my 98-year-old, retired Latin teacher friend, Ruth Razee.
-Ruth was amongst the first woman to attend Yale University, although she never received a diploma; at that time women were not only barred from graduating but also from enrolling, with the exception of programs specifically designed to include women.
+Ruth was amongst the first women to attend Yale University, although she never received a diploma; at that time women were not only barred from graduating but also from enrolling, with the exception of programs specifically designed to include women.
 Her suggestion was inspired by the fact that in Roman mythology, Aurora is the goddess of the dawn.

 Educated at Yale